Plant care

 Toxicity to pets

-String of dolphins is mildly toxic to pets.
-ASPCA lists Senecio species as mildly toxic to cats, dogs, and horses.
+String of dolphins is toxic to pets.
+ASPCA lists Senecio species as toxic to cats, dogs, and horses.
 Ingestion causes vomiting and GI upset.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.